SharePointAcademy/NewsModernPages/README.md

-## lista-noticias

-This is where you include your WebPart documentation.
+## List News Morden Pages SharePoint

-This webpart get de news in the sitepages and show the tabular data.
+This webpart obtains news from sitepages and displays it in tabular format.

 ### Building the code